DETAILED ACTION

 Step 2A - Prong 1: Judicial Exception Recited?: (is the claim(s) recited a judicial exception (an abstract idea enumerated in the 2019 PEG, a law of nature, or a natural phenomenon) – YES: Independent claim 15 recites the at least following limitations of “receiving, …, transaction information that indicates a transaction; receiving, based on the indicated transaction …, asset transfer …, a plurality of items associated with the transaction; … allocation information, wherein a portion of the allocation information allocates an item associated with the transaction to user …; sending, …, the portion of the allocation information that allocates the item of the plurality items to a user …, …; and receiving, based on an indication that the portion of the allocation information that allocates the item associated with the transaction to the user …, an asset …, wherein a value of the asset corresponds to a value indicated by the portion of the allocation information, and wherein the asset is a digital asset, and wherein the digital asset is transferred ….”
 These recited limitations of the claim, as drafted, under its broadest reasonable interpretation, fall within the “Certain Methods of Organizing Human Activity” grouping of abstract ideas as they cover performance of the limitations in commercial interactions (including sales activities) for performing a direct device-to-device asset transfer.
 Accordingly, the claim recites an abstract idea.

 Step 2A - Prong 2: Integrated into a Practical Application?: (is the claim(s) recited additional elements that integrate the exception into a practical application of the exception) - NO: This judicial exception is not integrated into a practical application.
-In particular, independent claim 15 further to the abstract idea includes additional elements of “at least one computing device”, “a first user device”, “a plurality of user devices”, “a user interface of the first user device”, “an interaction with a user interface of the first user device”, “a second user device”, “a first communication protocol”, “a second communication protocol”, “a peer-to-peer wireless transfer between the first user device and the second user device based on identity data communicated between the first user device and the second user device via the first communication protocol”, “a digital wallet”, “a secure element of the first user device”, and “a secure element of the second user device”.
+In particular, independent claim 15 further to the abstract idea includes additional elements of “at least one computing device”, “a first user device”, “a plurality of user devices”, “a user interface of the first user device”, “an interaction with a user interface of the first user device”, “a second user device”, “a first communication protocol”, “a second communication protocol”, “establishing, without a need for authentication or negotiation communications between the first user device and the second user device, a peer-to-peer wireless transfer between the first user device and the second user device using a second communication protocol, wherein the peer-to-peer wireless transfer is established based on identity data generated for the first communication protocol”, “a digital wallet”, “a secure element of the first user device”, and “a secure element of the second user device”.
 However, the additional elements recite generic computer components such as a computer, computing devices, a server, and/or software programing that are recited a high-level of generality that merely perform, conduct, carry out, implement, and/or narrow the abstract idea itself.
 Accordingly, the additional elements evaluated individually and in combination do not integrate the abstract idea into a practical application because they comprise or include limitations that are not indicative of integration into a practical application such as adding the words "apply it" (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea -- See MPEP 2106.05(f).
 The claim is directed to an abstract idea.

 Step 2B: Claim provides an Inventive Concept?: (is the claim(s) recited additional elements that amount to an inventive concept (aka “significantly more”) than the recited judicial exception) - NO: The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of “at least one computing device”, “a first user device”, “a plurality of user devices”, “a user interface of the first user device”, “an interaction with a user interface of the first user device”, “a second user device”, “a first communication protocol”, “a second communication protocol”, “a peer-to-peer wireless transfer between the first user device and the second user device based on identity data communicated between the first user device and the second user device via the first communication protocol”, “a digital wallet”, “a secure element of the first user device”, and “a secure element of the second user device” evaluated individually and in combination do not amount to more than a recitation of the words "apply it" (or an equivalent) or are not more than mere instructions to implement an abstract idea or other exception on a computer, or are not more than merely using a computer as a tool to perform an abstract idea.
+As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of “at least one computing device”, “a first user device”, “a plurality of user devices”, “a user interface of the first user device”, “an interaction with a user interface of the first user device”, “a second user device”, “a first communication protocol”, “a second communication protocol”, “establishing, without a need for authentication or negotiation communications between the first user device and the second user device, a peer-to-peer wireless transfer between the first user device and the second user device using a second communication protocol, wherein the peer-to-peer wireless transfer is established based on identity data generated for the first communication protocol”, “a digital wallet”, “a secure element of the first user device”, and “a secure element of the second user device” evaluated individually and in combination do not amount to more than a recitation of the words "apply it" (or an equivalent) or are not more than mere instructions to implement an abstract idea or other exception on a computer, or are not more than merely using a computer as a tool to perform an abstract idea.
 Use of a computer or other machinery in its ordinary capacity for economic or other tasks (e.g., to receive, store, or transmit data) or simply adding a general-purpose computer or computer components after the fact to an abstract idea (e.g., a fundamental economic practice or mathematical equation) does not integrate a judicial exception into a practical application or provide significantly more - See MPEP 2106.05(f)(2).
 None of the additional elements taken individually or when taken as an ordered combination amount to significantly more than the abstract idea.
 Accordingly, the claim is patent-ineligible.

 Dependent claims 2, 9, and 16: simply provide further definition to “the receiving the transaction information that indicates the transaction” recited in independent claims 1, 8, and 15.
-Simply stating that wherein the receiving the transaction information that indicates the transaction comprises at least one of receiving image data that indicates the transaction, receiving the transaction information from a merchant device, or decoding an encoded indicator of the transaction information amounts to no more than merely applying generic computer components and/or software programing to implement the abstract idea on a computer (i.e., a merchant device).Thus, the dependent claims do not add any additional element or subject matter that provides a technological improvement (i.e., a merchant device) that results in the claims being directed to patent eligible subject matter or include an element or feature that is significantly more than the recited abstract idea (i.e., a technological inventive concept under Step 2B).
+Simply stating that wherein the receiving the transaction information that indicates the transaction comprises at least one of receiving image data that indicates the transaction, decoding an encoded indicator of the transaction information amounts to no more than merely applying generic computer components and/or software programing to implement the abstract idea on a computer (i.e., a merchant device).Thus, the dependent claims do not add any additional element or subject matter that provides a technological improvement (i.e., a merchant device) that results in the claims being directed to patent eligible subject matter or include an element or feature that is significantly more than the recited abstract idea (i.e., a technological inventive concept under Step 2B).

 Dependent claims 3, 10, and 17: simply provide further definition to “the receiving the allocation information” recited in independent claims 1, 8, and 15.
 Simply stating that wherein the receiving the allocation information further comprises: causing display of the transaction information that indicates the transaction via the user interface of the first user device; causing, based on an identifier of the user of the second user device indicated by contact information for the first user device corresponding to an identifier of the second user device detected via the first communication protocol, display of an indication of the user of the second user device; and receiving, based on the interaction with the user interface, the allocation information, wherein the interaction with the user interface maps the indication of the user of the second user device to the item associated with the transaction amounts to no more than merely applying generic computer components and/or software programing to implement the abstract idea on a computer (i.e., the user interface of the first user device; the second user device, the first communication protocol).Thus, the dependent claims do not add any additional element or subject matter that provides a technological improvement (i.e., the user interface of the first user device; the second user device, the first communication protocol) that results in the claims being directed to patent eligible subject matter or include an element or feature that is significantly more than the recited abstract idea (i.e., a technological inventive concept under Step 2B).